 Building a budget gaming PC can be just as much fun as building a high-powered monster.
-If you’re careful with the components you buy, it can be surprisingly powerful too.
-In this guide, we’ll break down what you need to build a $500 gaming PC that can play just about anything at 1080p if you’re happy to tweak the settings a little.
+If you’re careful with the components you buy, it can be surprisingly powerful, too.
+In this guide, we’ll break down what you need to build the best $500 gaming PC that can play just about anything at 1080p if you’re happy to tweak the settings a little.

 We’ll detail each individual component below, but for an overview of the build and what it will be capable of, here’s a general rundown of what we’re working with.